vng1923/spree_image_multi_upload/README.md

 Spree Image Multi Upload
 =====================

-Allow to upload several product images at the same time with drag&drop support.
+Allow to upload multi product images at the same time with drag&drop support.

 Requirements
 ------------

-Extension in master branch depends on Spree 1.3.x.
+Extension in master branch depends on Spree 2.3.x.

 Installation